 She apparently had a romantic encounter with Mr. Carlisle sometime in early spring 1932.
 I assume that Chester did not know Hazel was having his child as she left for Cincinnati shortly after my dad’s conception according to a city directory of Cincinnati for 1932.
 I could only assume that since she already had one child out of wedlock and this was to be her second, that would be a stigma that would not be easy to live with in a small Kentucky town.
 So to explain these children in her new city, she listed herself a widow on the 1940 census, rather than to explain about the children’s fathers.
 Hazel died without ever telling anyone who her daughter’s father was, nor who her son’s father was.
 Secrets she literally took to her grave.

 As you can probably tell by the last name, I am related to Ken, he was my father.
 So this mystery is one I always wanted to find out.
 I did a DNA test on Ancestry specifically to help solve this mystery.
 Right away I was presented with a 1st – 2nd cousin, with the probability being a 2nd cousin.
 Meaning we shared a great-grandfather.
 By looking at census, comparing family trees and talking to people, I surmised that it was Oliver Chester Carlisle that was my grandfather and that the person with whom I shared DNA with is my 2nd cousin.

 Of course I knew from the outset that my grandfather would most likely not be alive even if I did find out his identity.
 In fact, he is deceased, the sad part is that he did on Christmas Eve in 1940 at the age of 32.
-He never married or had children.
-It does leave me with a lot of questions for my grand mother Hazel.
+He was married to Helen Bingaman, but had no children.
+It does leave me with a lot of questions for my grandmother Hazel.
 If I could choose to have a beer with any person, living or dead, she might be my first choice.
 I never knew her, but I have been told she loved her beer, so we have that in common.